 UPEACE offers programs related to peace and conflict studies, international law, gender, education, the environment, and sustainable development.
 Its website lists distance-education, doctoral, master’s, Spanish-language, and partnership programs.

 Applicants should check the requirements for their chosen program.
-For example, the Doctoral Degree Programme in Peace and Conflict Studies requires a master’s degree, accepts applications electronically, and is designed to take three years full-time in Costa Rica or four years part-time from a student’s country of residence.
+For example, the Doctoral Degree Programme in Peace and Conflict Studies requires a master’s degree, accepts applications electronically, and offers full-time and part-time study options.

 Fees and financial aid depend on the program.
-For the doctoral program, UPEACE lists automatic 30% and 50% tuition-waiver categories and limited doctoral funding options.
-The mandatory US$2,500 administrative fee is not covered by UPEACE tuition waivers.
+For the doctoral program, UPEACE lists automatic 30% and 50% tuition-waiver categories and limited merit-based funding options.
 Review the doctoral program page and the requirements for your chosen program before applying.

 UPEACE Distance Education offers individual online courses, automated training courses, and an online Master of Arts in Sustainable Peace in the Contemporary World.
 Visit the distance-education page to learn more.